 Bedroom Decoration Items: The Details That Matter

-Lighting: Layers for Function and Mood
+Lighting: Layers for Function & Mood

-Bedroom lighting needs to work hard, from bright enough for getting dressed to dim enough for relaxation.
+Bedroom lighting needs to work hard — from bright enough for getting dressed to dim enough for relaxation.

 Ambient Lighting

-This is your main light source.
+Your main light source.
 Options include ceiling fixtures with dimmers, recessed lighting, and chandeliers or statement pendants for height.

 Task Lighting